SAP/ui5-webcomponents/docs/1-getting-started/02-importing-components.md

-# Using components
+# Importing UI5 Web Components

-*This section explains how to load and use UI5 Web Components in your projects*
+*This section explains how to import UI5 Web Components to your projects*

 ## Components packages